gPoupon/PDFusion/README.md

 After the timer expires, any newly-scanned items will go towards building a 2nd merged document, and the pattern repeats.

-Feel free to create issues if you encounter issues.
+Feel free to create issues if you encounter any.